eBay/restcommander/README.md

 Design and implement a user friendly and generic REST client able to conduct efficient REST calls to a large amount of nodes in parallel with uniform or node-specific requests and aggregated response analysis.

-####SLA Objective:
-* <5 minutes for REST requests to up to 10,000 nodes in parallel.
-* <1 minute for REST requests to up to 200 nodes in parallel.

 ####Current SLA:
 * Measured from superman running a single server
 * 1000 servers request and all responses obtained in 7 seconds
+* 10,000 servers request and all responses obtained in 48 seconds
 * 20,000 servers request and all responses obtained in 70 seconds